-Middle School students receive instruction in Plano ISD's Coordinated School Health Program, which is incorporated into the physical education classes.
-This program is a systematic approach to advancing student academic performance by promoting, practicing and coordinating school health education and services for the benefit and well-being of students.
-This program helps to establish healthy behaviors in students designed to last their lifetime.
-The curriculum includes lessons in physical fitness, health and wellness, decision-making, self-esteem/body image, nutrition, mental health/stress, your body systems, growth and development, diseases and disorders, drugs and alcohol, and personal safety.
+Students will receive instruction in Plano ISD's Coordinated School Health Program.
+This program is a systemic approach to advancing student academic performance by promoting, practicing and coordinating school health education and services for the benefit and well-being of students.
+This program will help to establish health behaviors in students designed to last their lifetime.
+The curriculum will include lessons in physical fitness, health and wellness, decision-making, self-esteem/body image, nutrition, mental health/stress, your body systems, growth and development, diseases and disorders, drugs and alcohol, and personal safety.